Seagate/cortx-k8s/README.md

 ### Deploy with SSL Certificate

-By default, CORTX is installed with a default self-signed SSL certificate.
+By default, CORTX is installed with a specific self-signed SSL certificate.
 This section describes how to deploy with a specific SSL certificate.

 Before deploying CORTX, create a Kubernetes secret that contains the SSL certificate.